Tina Knowles-Lawson Wants Lasting Legacy for Daughters, Grandchildren

 Making an impact.
 Tina-Knowles Lawson has spent decades trying to mold and shape her daughters, Beyoncé and Solange, into compassionate, powerful people.
 Now, she’s doing the same for her grandchildren.

-The costume designer, 66, opened up about her desire to give back to not only her family, but to others less fortunate at the Lena Horne Prize event honoring her youngest daughter, Solange, in New York City on Friday, February 28.
+The costume designer, 66, opened up about her desire to give back to not only her family, but to others less fortunate at the Lena Horne Prize event honoring her youngest daughter, Solange, at the Town Hall Theater in New York City on Friday, February 28.

 “Well, what I want to be remembered by is that I made a difference in life,” Knowles-Lawson told Us Weekly exclusively.
 “Nothing else matters as much as that.
 I think that’s a lasting legacy, and I try to teach my children by being an example of that.”